Stuart Hibberd

 Andrew Stuart Hibberd (5 September 1893 - 1 November 1983) was a British radio personality for 40 years.
 He is perhaps best known for his announcements of the death of King George V in 1936, and of Adolf Hitler in 1945.
+Hibberd joined the BBC in November 1924 and became its chief radio announcer on BBC Radio until his retirement in 1951.
+He was the presenter of the BBC Home Service programme The Silver Lining aimed for disabled and homebound listeners.
+Hibberd was appointed a Member of the Order of the British Empire (MBE) and was a Fellow of the Royal Society of Arts.

-Early life
+Early life and education

-Hibberd was the son of W.H.
-Hibberd, and was born in the town of Broadstone, in Wimborne, Dorset, in South West England, on 5 September 1893.

-Education

-Hibberd was educated at Queen Elizabeth's Grammar School in Wimborne Minster, followed by Weymouth College, an independent school for boys in the seaside town of Weymouth in Dorset in South West England.
-He then won a Choral Scholarship to St John's College at the University of Cambridge.
+Hibberd was born in the village of Canford Magna, Dorset, England, in South West England, on 5 September 1893.
+He was the youngest of nine children (a brother and seven half-brothers) of the farmer William Henry Hibberd and his second wife Mary Catherine Edney.
+Hibberd was educated at Queen Elizabeth's Grammar School in Wimborne Minster, followed by Weymouth College, an independent school for boys in the seaside town of Weymouth in Dorset.
+He then won a Choral Scholarship to St John's College at the University of Cambridge and became a Choral exhibitor under Cyril Rootham.